-The following demographics have been identified as the most specific, reachable and receptive to undertaking MVPA through the community sport system partnering with the education system and allied physical activity deliverers.
+The following population groups have been identified as the most reachable and receptive to engaging in MVPA through the community sport system in partnership with the education system and other allied physical activity providers.

-- Target Group 1: Children 5-17 years who play sport but do not undertake sufficient MVPA - Target Group 2: Adults 18 years and older who play sport but do not undertake sufficient MVPA - Target Group 3: Children non-sport participants who have expressed interest in playing sport - Target Group 4: Adults non-sport participants who have expressed interest in playing sport
+Target Group 1: Children 5-17 years who play sport but do not undertake sufficient MVPA to meet the PA Guidelines.

+- Target Group 2: Adults 18 years and older who play sport but do not undertake sufficient MVPA to meet the PA Guidelines. - Target Group 3: Children non-sport participants who have expressed interest in playing sport - Target Group 4: Adults non-sport participants who have expressed interest in playing sport

-Potential conversion and estimate of success
+Potential conversion and estimate of success of meeting PA Guidelines

-The following table shows an estimate of successful conversion is proposed for each target group leading to the total of 4.1 million Australians potentially meeting the NPASBG Guidelines within 5 years.
+The following table shows an estimate of successful conversion of individuals to meet the PA Guidelines within 5 years is proposed for each target group resulting in a total of 4.1 million Australians.

-Tar get Group No of Individuals (million) Estimate of successful conversion (%) Target for Individuals meeting MVPA Guidelines (m) 1.
+Tar get Group No of Individuals (million) Estimate of successful conversion (%) Target for Individuals meeting PA Guidelines (m) 1.
 Children 5-17yrs current sport participants 1.68m 60% 1.01m 2.
 Adults 18yrs+ current sport participants 5.85m 35% 2.05m 3.
 Children 5-17 - non-sport but interest expressed 1.10m 25% 0.28m 4.
 Adults 18+ - non-sport but interest expressed 3.80m 20% 0.76m Tot al 12.43m 33% 4.10m